alchemyplatform/aa-sdk/.github/ISSUE_TEMPLATE/bug_report.md

 Thanks for filling out this bug report.
 Please provide as much detail as possible.

-If your issue is with Alchemy's RPC APIs and not the SDK please report your issue on (discord)[https://alchemy.com/discord].
+If your issue is with our RPC APIs and not the SDK please report your issue on (discord)[https://alchemy.com/discord].

 ### [REQUIRED] Environment